 How do I know this type of prayer is for me since I can’t stop my mind from thinking?

 This is by far the most common misunderstanding.
-We can never stop mind from thinking, we can simply not pay attention to it.
+We can never stop our minds from thinking, we can simply not pay attention to the thoughts.
 It’s like watching TV and getting a phone call.
-Your attention goes to a phone call so that you pay no attention to the TV.
+Your attention goes to the phone call so that you pay no attention to the TV.